 Most importantly, it is important to never get the monitor wet.
 As for showering, ask your care provider what conditions are practiced for your individual monitoring period.
 There are no side effects or symptoms produced from wearing your heart monitor.

-I know I will not be able to eat certain foods anymore, but how should I change my diet?
+I understand that I will not be able to eat certain foods anymore, but how should I change my diet?

 Our nutritionists will provide information on a diet when you come into the program.
 Below are areas you can focus on now.
 If this is too overwhelming, choose one that is important to you.

-Increase your fiber intake: Eat more wholegrain bread, cereals, pasta, and rice, and eat seven servings of fruit and vegetables per day.
+Increase your fibre intake: Eat more wholegrain bread, cereals, pasta, and rice, and eat seven servings of fruit and vegetables per day.

 Increase your healthy fat intake: Eat unsaturated fats found in a handful of unsalted nuts, canola, or extra virgin olive oil.
 Eat two to three servings of fish per week.

 Cut your saturated fat intake: Choose low-fat dairy products and lean meats.
 Eliminate trans fat in your diet.